-The question is not if, but when, your industrial facility will experience a power surge.
+The question is not if surge events will happen, but how often customer homes and facilities experience power surges, what equipment and systems may be damaged, and how to protect against that damage.
 According to an extensive research survey of 49 cities recently completed in the United States by IBM, an average of 128.3 power-related disturbances occur in a monitored facility every month.
 This equates to an average of more than four power surges per day.
-Though most of these power surges were not intense enough to cause any immediate noticeable damage or disrupt operations, over time the progression of constant surge activity in an industrial environment can cause significant impact.
+Though most of these power surges were not intense enough to cause any immediate noticeable damage or disrupt operations, over time the progression of surge activity can cause significant impact.